xamarin/mini-hacks/QRScanner/README.md

   });
 };
 ```
 * Run your application on a device!
-Hit the Scan button and hold the device steady in front of the screen so that it can read the following QR code:
+You can use [this QR code](https://github.com/xamarin/mini-hacks/blob/master/QRScanner/qrcode.png) to make sure that it works.